 Common occlusives include beeswax, cocoa butter, lanolin, and petroleum.

-Water vs Oil in Skincare Formulation
+Water vs. Oil in Skincare Formulation

 Understanding the difference between water-based and oil-based products is essential in skincare formulation.